 - Cat Fight: Between Polly and Lucy in the "Jealousy Duet".
 Mostly musical in the stage directions, but tends to be "spiced up" in productions, especially the 1960s movie version.

-- Conspicuous Gloves: As detailed in the opening song "Moritat" (better known as "Mack the Knife"), the gangster Macheath is identifiable by his signature kid gloves.
+- Conspicuous Gloves: As detailed in the opening song "Moritat" (better known as "Mack the Knife"), the gangster Macheath is identifiable by his signature white kid gloves.
 Besides being stylish they help him avoid blood stains.

 - Darker and Edgier: Like nearly all Brecht productions, it borrows from earlier plays, namely John Gay's The Beggar's Opera, practically all the characters, the love triangle, the Friendly Enemy cop is there and even the Deus ex Machina ending.
 Only differences is that Mackie Messer is not the Loveable Rogue that the original Macheath is, but a brutal pimp, rapist and child-murderer.
-The setting-update puts it in context of British Imperialism (via references to Kipling, one of Brecht's favorite writers) and the overall setting is more seedier.
+The setting-update puts it in context of British Imperialism (via references to Kipling, one of Brecht's favorite writers) and the overall setting is much seedier.

 - Deadpan Snarker: The narration of the Threepenny Novel.

 - Deus ex Machina: At the very end, out of nowhere, Macheath is saved from the gallows with the information that he's not only pardoned but won a peerage.
-This was a deliberate parody showing how criminals are spared their fate and recieve unearned rewards in the manner of heroes in the old trope.
+This was a deliberate parody showing how criminals are spared their fate and receive unearned rewards in the manner of heroes in the old trope.

 - Do Not Do This Cool Thing: Although the play was intended as a vicious attack on capitalism, it is quite popular with non-communists.
 Though Brecht intended it for a non-communist audience in any case, since in theory, communists don't need to see a play about how capitalism works.
 More generally, people tended to uncritically glorify Macheath as an Anti-Hero by neglecting the strong women characters in the play who he subjects to all kinds of abuse and exploitation.